pulumi/docs/quickstart/azure/setup.md

 2. Set them using configuration

     ```bash
-    $ pulumi config set azure:subscriptionId <subscriptionId>
     $ pulumi config set azure:clientId <clientID>
     $ pulumi config set azure:clientSecret <clientSecret> --secret
     $ pulumi config set azure:tenantId <tenantID>
+    $ pulumi config set azure:subscriptionId <subscriptionId>
     ```

 ### Creating a Service Principal

 To use a Service Principal, you must first create one.
-This can be done using the Azure CLI or the Azure Portal.
+This can be done using the Azure CLI, the Azure Cloud Shell, or the Azure Portal.
 Please refer to the Azure documentation for detailed instructions:

 * [Using the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)